fpaupier/RapLyrics-Scraper/README.md

 Currently we get the songs by decreasing popularity order.

-## Warning
-Please keep in mind that it is the François' Genius API credentials that are used in the [genius/credentials.ini](genius/credentials.ini) file by default.
-Do not abuse it. plz 🙏

 ## Related work

 This project was intensively used to generate high quality text dataset that were consumed by: